Facundo Pérez

-Facundo Martín Pérez (born 31 July 1999) is an Argentine professional footballer who plays as a midfielder for Greek Super League club AEL, on loan from Lanús.
+Facundo Martín Pérez (born 31 July 1999) is an Argentine professional footballer who plays as a midfielder for Cypriot First Division club APOEL.

 Career

 Pérez signed his first professional contract with Lanús in June 2019.
 He made his professional debut for Lanús in a 2–0 Argentine Primera División win over Godoy Cruz on 2 February 2020.

+Greece

+He subsequently moved to Greece, joining Panetolikos on loan, where he played from 2023 to 2025.

+He then joined AEL Larissas on loan, playing for the club from 2025 to 2026.

+APOEL

+On 11 August 2026, Pérez joined APOEL after the Cypriot club reached an agreement with Lanús for his transfer.